jxx/earth-yxk/README.md

 Population, which growth has been close to zero ever since the poorest person was better off than a citizen of Western Europe was in the late 1990s, ... workforce ... food supply ... potassium and phosphorous ...

-... conflicts increase ... decline ...

-... climate change ... resource wars ...

-... last antibiotics fail ...
+... conflicts increase ... decline ... climate change ... resource wars ... last antibiotics fail ... details scarce and timeline nonexistent ...

 The entire carbon sink of oil, gas and coal is spent, most of it released into the atmosphere.
 It does not matter whether it takes 100 or 1000 years.
 On a geological timescale the change is instantaneous.